Li Yan the Emperor Wuzong of Tang — A Short-Reigned, Excellent Monarch, and A Buddhism Terminator

 In the year 840, Li Yan's second oldest brother departed.
 Then eunuch Qiu forged a will and supported Li Yan as the new emperor.

-An essential reason for Qiu's support was that no one was standing by Prince Li Yan, who was never considered brave or intelligent nor had any powerful political resources.
+One significant reason for Qiu's support was the absence of backing for Prince Li Yan, who was never regarded as brave or intelligent, nor did he possess any influential political resources.

 Qiu believed Li Yan would be an excellent political investment and easy to manipulate.

-In the beginning, as Qiu expected, young Emperor Li Yan respected him and almost followed all his suggestions.
+At the outset, as Qiu anticipated, young Emperor Li Yan showed him respect and largely adhered to his suggestions.

-But in the meantime, Li Yan also extremely trusted an intelligent politician named Li Deyu (787 — 850) and nominated him as the most powerful prime minister.
+However, during this time, Li Yan placed great trust in an intelligent politician named Li Deyu (787 — 850), appointing him as the most powerful prime minister.

 It was already too late when Qiu discovered that Li Yan was decisive and talented.